Selling a House With Code Violations? Review Your Options

 Does your home have any of these common code violations?

-Code violations indicate areas that don’t comply with requirements, resulting in violation notices — or orders of correction that explain the code and how to correct the substandard component in order to be in compliance.
+Code violations indicate areas that don’t comply with requirements, resulting in violation notices or orders of correction that explain the code and how to correct the substandard component to be in compliance.

-Building code violations range from simple things a homeowner can fix to major repairs that require a professional’s expertise.
+Building code violations range from simple fixes that a homeowner can make to major repairs that require a professional’s expertise.

 5 most common building code violations